Add specifics and achievements to your resume

 • What have you consistently achieved during your career?
 What are you best known for?

-Next, conduct a deep dive into past positions to identify examples that support your value.
+Next, deeply dive into past positions to identify examples that support your value.

 Carefully consider career exploration questions like the following: